JLErvin/berry-doc/configuration.md

 * `name_desktop`*`i``name`*
     * Name the `i`th desktop `name`.
 Used with `_NET_DESKTOP_NAMES`.
 * `manage`*`Dialog|Toolbar|Menu|Splash|Utility`*
     * Set `berry` to manage clients of the above type.
 Clients which are managed will be given decorations and are movable by the window manager.
 This is not retroactive for current clients.
+Only Toolbars and Splahes are not handled by default.
 * `unmanage`*`Dialog|Toolbar|Menu|Splash|Utility`*
     * Set `berry` to not manage clients of the above type.